24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Cost Factors and Insurance Coverage

-Basement flood restoration in Cedar Rapids typically runs $4,000 – $8,000 for an unfinished basement with limited damage, $8,000 – $20,000 for a finished basement with partial reconstruction, and $25,000+ for finished basements with major damage requiring full rebuild.
+Basement water damage restoration in Cedar Rapids typically runs $4,000 – $8,000 for an unfinished basement with limited damage, $8,000 – $20,000 for a finished basement with partial reconstruction, and $25,000+ for finished basements with major damage requiring full rebuild.

 Insurance coverage varies dramatically by cause: